babangsund/babangsund.com/src/blog/relay_hooks.md

     $ npm run build

-This command will run `gulp` with the `gulpfile` config we edited previously and output compiled files in the `dist` directory, located at the root of the project.
+This command will run `gulp` with the `gulpfile` config, which we previously edited, and output compiled files in the `dist` directory, located at the very root of the project.

 If you've built Relay from source before, you may need to run the cleanup script first: